 - Electronic cat repellents may come in handy.
 These devices spray air (accompanied, in some cases, with a smell that cats dislike) whenever the cat approaches them.
 You put the device on the floor in the doorway and, when your cat approaches, the device’s motion sensor notices him and releases a burst of air, forcing him to retreat.

 Our recommendations are sssCat and StayAway.
 They work similarly.
-They work similarly, with one big difference (we have compared both of them here).
+They work similarly, with one big difference.
 Whereas sssCat emits an air burst as soon as it detects motion, StayAway releases a small beep before the burst.
 You can later set the device to “beep only” mode, which may save some air in the can after your cat learns what’s coming after the beep.
 On the other hand, sssCat costs less.
-You can buy StayAway here.
+You can buy sssCat here.

 - One of the most popular and advised techniques for punishing a cat is to squirt water from a bottle on him.
 Are there problems with this technique?
 Yes!
 First, it requires your presence.
 Second, it requires you to stay calm, without adding “Shhh” or “You bloody creature.”
 Third, we’ve seen cats figure out the connection between the water and you, which may not improve your relationship with your cat.